sfgeekgit/ktfh/src/data/story.md

 ---

-# Interlude: Sentiment Fault Lines
+# Interlude: Public Sentiment Results
 **id:** interlude_public_sentiment

 ## Page 1
 The first large-scale Public Sentiment Analysis finishes crunching through millions of civic comments.

-The dashboard lights up: protest organizers, city councils, policy shops, and campaigns all want the feed.
+Suddenly everyone wants it: protest organizers, city councils, policy shops, campaigns, all demanding access to the feed.
 You have to decide whether to turn this tool toward collaborative dialogue or targeted pressure.

 ## Page 2 [CHOICE]